 There are two possible ways to change your money:

-This step is essential, as it will give you access to local currency and enable you to pay for your various purchases.
-It should be noted that foreign currency exchange is generally not recommended due to poor exchange rates and extravagant commissions.
-The same applies to airport bureaux de change, where exchange is sometimes more expensive.
+This step is essential, as it will provide you with local currency and enable you to pay for your various purchases.
+It’s worth noting that foreign exchange bureaus are generally not recommended , due to poor exchange rates and extravagant commissions.
+The same applies to airport bureaux de change, where exchange rates can be higher.

-In this case, it is advisable to use an ATM, which is present in 99% of all airports.
+In this case, it is advisable to go to an ATM, which is present in 99% of cases in airports.

-So, to be prepared for all kinds of financial situations, it seems important to plan a budget for your trip, taking several factors into account.
-This will help you manage your money and make the most of your stay!
+Therefore, to be prepared for all kinds of financial situations, it seems important to plan a budget for your trip, taking several elements into account.
+This will enable you to manage your money and make the most of your stay!